Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 effectively broadcasts elements to all its subscribers.
 The matching concept in coroutines world is called a [BroadcastChannel].
-There is a variety of subjects in Rx with [BehaviorSubject](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/subjects/BehaviorSubject.html) being the most useful one to manage state:
+There is a variety of subjects in Rx with [BehaviorSubject](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/subjects/BehaviorSubject.html) being the the one used to manage state:

 <!--- INCLUDE
 import io.reactivex.subjects.BehaviorSubject